profotoce59/VillageGenerator/README.md

 # VillageGenerator
-Simulate the generation of villages in minecraft
+Simulate the generation of villages in minecraft Support every types of village
-For now only 3 types of villages are working : DESERT, TAIGA AND PLAIN.
-Versions Supported : 1.14 1.15 1.16
+Versions Supported : 1.14 1.15 1.16 1.17
-NOW Supporting SAVANNA and SNOWY village.

 I used Kaptain Wutax librairies and mojang code.
+Thank to Solver3002 for his help.
 Credit to Mojang and Kaptain Wutax and Neil for their librairies.
 I reused the start of their VillageGenerator.